DesmondChoy/char-kuay-teow-or-kl-hokkien-mee/README.md

-# Using Computer Vision models to discern different noodle dishes
+# Using Computer Vision models to predict different types of noodle dishes

 For the uninitiated, [**Char Kway Teow**](https://en.wikipedia.org/wiki/Char_kway_teow) ("CKT") and [**KL Hokkien Mee**](https://thewoksoflife.com/malaysian-hokkien-mee/#:~:text=What%20is%20%E2%80%9CKL%E2%80%9D%20Hokkien%20Mee,I%20would%20skip%20this%20recipe!) ("KLHM") are famous noodle dishes in their respective countries - CKT can be found primarily in Singapore, while there are several variants of Hokkien Mee found in Malaysia.
 I'm only interested in the variant found in Kuala Lumpur (KL).
 I've tasted them and they are both heavenly, although I'll attest that the latter is more sinful (more pork lard is used).